 We only spent a small amount of time in Halifax, but it captured our heart.
-This destination is perfect for a summertime visit, and offers gorgeous parks such as Point Pleasant, Fleming Park, and the Public Garden, as well as museums such as the Museum of Natural History.
+This destination is one of the best places to visit in Canada during the summer, and offers gorgeous parks such as Point Pleasant, Fleming Park, and the Public Garden, as well as museums such as the Museum of Natural History.

 See more about our day in Halifax here.

 The seaside city of Victoria, British Columbia, is more than just the capital of British Columbia, but also one of the most popular tourist destinations in Canada for any age.
 Located on Vancouver Island, Victoria makes an ideal family friendly destination as the charming and historic downtown and Inner Harbor area are filled with activities that kids will love, all within easy walking distance.